danrichards/shopify/README.md

 # Shopify API

-An object-oriented approach towards using the Shopify API.
+A fluent and object-oriented approach for using the Shopify API.

-> Please note: the old version (v0.9) using Guzzle 3.9 is [maintained here](https://github.com/danrichards/shopify-api)

 ## Supported Objects / Endpoints: